*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 - Vendor pricing: Simply going with the manufacturer’s suggested retail price (MSRP).

-Then you could test a few tips and tricks of the trade, like prestige pricing (deliberately higher than the competition), anchor pricing, or charm pricing (prices ending in the odd numbers 5, 7, and 9 are perceived as cheaper and therefore a better deal), to see if any give you a sales boost.
+After looking at these strategies, you could then test a few tips and tricks of the trade, like prestige pricing (deliberately higher than the competition), anchor pricing, or charm pricing (prices ending in the odd numbers 5, 7, and 9 are perceived as cheaper and therefore a better deal), to see if any give you a sales boost.

 Many of these fall under the umbrella of psychological pricing, and there are many different tactics in that category.

 Regardless of the strategy and tactics you ultimately decide on, market pricing should be in there someplace.
 No business is an island unto itself, and loyalty is a thing of the past.
-Consumers are only interested in getting the best product at the best price.
+Consumers are only interested in getting the best product at the best price, regardless of the competitive environment.

-You’ve got to optimize those prices.
+You’ve got to optimize those prices to gain a profit.
 And to optimize properly, you’ve got to monitor your competitors.

 In a word: scraping.

-An automated web scraping tool like Import.io not only saves you time and effort, it helps eliminate input errors, everything will be up to date in real-time, you’ll never miss a change, and you’ll have the data available to make better decisions and predictions.
+An automated web scraping tool like Import.io not only saves you time and effort, it helps eliminate input errors, everything will be up to date in real-time, you’ll never miss a change, and you’ll have the data available to make better decisions and predictions with your competitive pricing strategy.

 With a scraper tool, you can extract live pricing data whenever you need it.
 Hourly, daily, weekly, monthly, or at whatever interval you choose.

-To create your own competitor price monitoring strategy, just follow these simple steps.
+To create your own competitor price monitoring strategy, just follow these simple steps or contact Import.io to do it for you.

 Step 1.
 Identify Your Competition